graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/migration3.md

 If you wish to access a scoped service from within a resolver and want to use a singleton schema (as is recommended), you can pass a scoped service provider to `ExecutionOptions.RequestServices`, which can then be used to resolve scoped services.
-For Asp.Net Core projects, you can set this to equal `HttpContext.RequestServices`.
+For ASP.NET Core projects, you can set this equal to `HttpContext.RequestServices`.
 Be aware that if you are using a parallel execution strategy (default for 'query' requests), using scoped services within field resolvers can introduce thread safety issues; you may need to use a serial execution strategy or manually create a scope within each field resolver.